Accord Activities in the Manawatū Catchment

 - Use phosphate free laundry and dishwashing detergents.

-- If you’re a school or community group, check out our Environmental Education page to find out about programmes in your area and access education resources.
+- If you’re a school or community group, check out our Environmental Education page to find out about programmes in your area and access educational resources.
 You can also learn more about the science behind the Accord and the research being done on our Science pages.

 - Join the conversation and stay in the loop with what’s going on in the catchment on the Manawatū River Facebook, Instagram or Twitter.